Ro-Zangelo Daal

-Ro-Zangelo Daal (born 10 February 2004) is a Dutch footballer who plays for Jong AZ.
+Ro-Zangelo Daal (born 10 February 2004) is a Dutch footballer who plays as a winger for Jong AZ and AZ Alkmaar, making his debut for the senior team during the 2024-25 season in the Eredivisie and also playing for the club in the UEFA Europa League.

-Career
+Club career

-After moving across from DVC Buiksloot in 2015 to the Alkmaar academy, Daal signed a contract with AZ in the summer of 2021.
+He was born in Amsterdam.
+He played as youngster at DVC Buiksloot, before moving across in 2015 to the AZ Alkmaar academy, Daal signed a contract with AZ in the summer of 2021.
 His form for the AZ youth sides saw him being offered a new and extended contract in March 2022 to keep him in Alzmaar until 2025.
 Daal has been tipped as a "wonderkid" in the football management computer game Football Manager in both 2021 and 2022.